tillth3end/tillth3end/README.md

 × in ponytown :

 Im chronically online 😔 2000+ playtime
-I usually sit at the Alien Stage area.. sometimes hoyoverse area.. then docks.. yes 16% chance of me being at other random places
+I usually sit at the Alien Stage area.. sometimes hoyoverse area.. then docks..16% chance of me being at other random places

 i host 2 types of things for docks which is fsr (fashion roulette) and fts (find the skin)

-things i join in docks which i can always be seen in  fsr - fts - oc makers maybe - mafia - yes 5% chance that i will be seen in other stuff
+things i join in docks which i can always be seen in  fsr - fts - oc makers maybe - mafia - 5% chance that i will be seen in other uh stuff

-also DO NOT COVER ME.
-WHEN IM SITTING. pmo.